Skip to main content

 Cash is money on hand, while petty cash is a predetermined amount set aside for small expenses (where checks or bank transfers may not be suitable)

-Petty cash is usually kept in a drawer, lockbox, or large envelope.
-Typical expenses covered by petty cash include:
+Cash is usually kept in a drawer, lockbox, or large envelope.
+Typical expenses covered by cash include:

 • Office supplies (pens, erasers, staplers, etc.)